interaction-lab/blossom-public/README.md

 ### General Setup

-_Ubuntu_: You may need to run
+_Ubuntu_: You may need to run:

 ```
-sudo apt-get install build-essential libssl-dev libffi-dev python3-dev`
+sudo apt-get install build-essential libssl-dev libffi-dev python3-dev
 ```
 and
 ```